 Cheerleading Queen Bee turned Scooby Gang member Cordelia wasn’t long leaving Sunnydale to chase her dreams in LA, in the company of her old pal Angel.

 Post Angel, she was spotted guest-starring in shows like Greek,The Lying Game, and Burn Notice and followed in Alyson Hannigan’s footsteps with a recurring role on Veronica Mars.
 Carpenter then became the host of an Investigation Discovery Series called Surviving Evil, “showcasing inspiring women who fought back against their attackers.”

-The Expendables star most recently made headlines by appearing in risqué Fifty Shades of Grey-esque flick, Bound, and will play Ariana Grande’s mother in Ryan Murphy’s Scream Queens.
+The Expendables star made headlines by appearing in risqué Fifty Shades of Grey-esque flick, Bound, and played Ariana Grande’s mother in Ryan Murphy’s Scream Queens.

 David Boreanaz (Angel)

 The slayer’s buff vampire boyfriend broke hearts when he left Sunnydale to star in his own spin-off but five series of Angel dealt with any disappointment.

 David Boreanaz wasn’t out of work for long when the show was cancelled in 2004, though.
 He played Agent Seeley Booth on Bones for more than a decade and is almost equally well known for both roles at this stage.

 Bad boy Spike earned himself quite the reputation in Sunnydale when he rolled into town with his lady love Drusilla but eventually he changed his ways (well, sort of) falling head over heels for the slayer instead.

 Marsters continued to make his mark on TV post Buffy and Angel with roles in Smallville and Torchwood to name but a few.
 And if you remember him singing in Once More With Feeling you’ll be delighted to know he released several solo albums and continued to enjoy a nice little music career.